techsoft3d/ts3d-hc-smartfilter/README.md

 **Node Color**
 Performs the search on the color of a node.
 You can specify your own color as 3 RGB integers (e.g. “255 0 0”) or if you select a node before adding the search item the color of that node will be a preset option.
+It's important to keep in mind that in HOOPS Communicator colors only exist on body (leaf) nodes in the product tree.

 **Rel: Space Boundary**
 If this option is selected the search will be performed on the relating SpaceBoundary elements of the nodes with the specified text.